 To qualify for an assistantship, the student should have achieved an excellent academic record and completed substantial coursework in the major field.
 The student must have been admitted with full qualifications in accordance with the admission policies and procedures of the Graduate School.
 A Graduate Assistant (GA) is expected to maintain a cumulative and program GPA of 3.0 or higher.
 If a GA does not meet these conditions, the GA is allowed one semester to continue as a GA while on probation.
 If at the end of the additional semester the GA is still on probation, the assistantship will be terminated.
-Additionally, the student may have no incomplete (X) grades to qualify for an assistantship.
 To be appointed as a full-time Graduate Assistant (20 hours), the student must be enrolled as a full-time graduate student (minimum of 9 hours).
+Graduate Assistants who are in their last 12 hours have the option to take two semesters of six hours each, instead of nine hours in the first semester and three hours in the second semester.
 The English language proficiencies of international students must be thoroughly evaluated in relationship to the demands of the assistantship assignment prior to the start of the appointment period.